Find a Doctor

 Studies show that nurse-midwives have an outstanding record of safe care with fewer medical interventions.
 Many women who have birthed with the midwives continue their well-woman care with us.

 Since our beginning, we have attended more than 2000 births.
-We see women in three clinical settings and attend births only at Magee-Womens Hospital of UPMC.
+We see women in three clinical settings and attend births only at UPMC Magee-Womens Hospital.